Year 11 Media Units 1 and 2

 Things to think about

 You will submit your work online.
-You can communicate through phone, text, email, online lessons, screencasts and VSV Online.
+Your teacher may communicate with you through phone, SMS, email, online lessons, screencasts and VSV Online.
 Your teacher can send links, extra resources, remind you of deadlines and respond to your questions quickly.

 Things you can do now

-Familiarise yourself with media/art products – e.g. advertising, music videos, photography, quality TV shows (HBO), YouTube videos, Tumblr, Instagram, short films, animations – and find inspiration for your own media product.
+Familiarise yourself with media and art products including advertising, music videos, photography, quality TV shows, short films, animations and find inspiration for your own media product.

 - Basics in Photoshop